-09PExxx OBJECT ORIENTED ANALYSIS AND DESIGN LAB L T Р OOI EXXX COULT CHIENTED ANALTOID AND DEGICAL EAD 0 0 3
+09PExxx OBJECT ORIENTED ANALYSIS AND DESIGN L T P C USI EXXX LAB 0 0 3 2

-- To understand basic concepts such as types, inheritance and interfaces and know how to use them - To understand OO analysis and design and its difference from structured design - To use the UML as a modeling and communication tools - To understand what a software development process is and why it is important - To utilize the step of the process to produce better software
+- To study basic concepts such as types, inheritance, interfaces and know how to use them. - To study object oriented analysis and design and its difference from structured design. - To use UML as a Modeling and communication to and to develop applications using UML.

-- 1) Study of UML and Notation - 2) Create a UML model for Online Purchase System - 3) Create a UML model for Library Management System - 4) Create a UML model for E- Ticketing - 5) Create a UML model for Student Mark Analyzing System - 6) Create a UML model for E-Mail Client System - 7) Create a UML model for Course Registration System - 8) Create a UML model for Online Banking System - 9) Create a UML model for Online Aptitude Test System - 10) Create a system to design Bank ATM Transactions and generate code by using MS-Access as back end and VB as the front end. - 11) Create a system to design Employee Payroll System and generate code by using MS-Access as back end and VB as the front end. - 12) Create a system to design a Stock Maintenances in Hospital and generate code by using MS-Access as back end and VB as the front end. - 13) Create a system to design Student Performances Analysis system and generate code by using MS-Access as back end and VB as the front end. - 14) Create a system to design Airline Ticket Reservation System and generate code by using MS-Access as back end and VB as the front end. - 15) Create a system to design Quiz System and generate code by using MS-Access as back end and VB as the front end.
+- 1. Study of UML and Notation - 2.
+Create a UML model for Online Purchase System - 3.
+Create a UML model for Library Management System - 4.
+Create a UML model for E- Ticketing - 5.
+Create a UML model for Student Mark Analyzing System - 6.
+Create a UML model for E-Mail Client System - 7.
+Create a UML model for Course Registration System - 8.
+Create a UML model for Online Banking System - 9.
+Create a UML model for Online Aptitude Test System - 10.
+Create a system to design Bank ATM Transactions and generate code by using MS-Access as back end and VB as the front end. - 11.
+Create a system to design Employee Payroll System and generate code by using MS-Access as back end and VB as the front end. - 12.
+Create a system to design a Stock Maintenances in Hospital and generate code by using MS-Access as back end and VB as the front end. - 13.
+Create a system to design Student Performances Analysis system and generate code by using MS-Access as back end and VB as the front end. - 14.
+Create a system to design Airline Ticket Reservation System and generate code by using MS-Access as back end and VB as the front end. - 15.
+Create a system to design Quiz System and generate code by using MS-Access as back end and VB as the front end.